A microscopic theory of Anderson localization of electrons in random lattices: Perturbation expansion

 \subsection{Beyond the local mean field}

-The CPA is a good approximation for the spectral, one-particle properties.
-It, however, does not go beyond the semi-classical Drude form of the electric conductivity.
-We must change the strategy in calculating the averaged Green and correlation functions.
+The CPA is a good approximation for spectral one-particle properties.
+It, however, does not go beyond the semiclassical Drude form of the electric conductivity.
+We must change the strategy for calculating the averaged Green and correlation functions.
 We replace the self-energy $\Sigma^{R}_{\veck}(E)$ by the two-particle irreducible vertex $\Lambda_{\veck\veck'}(E;\omega,\vecq)$ as the fundamental quantity characterizing the selected approximation.
-The Dyson equation is replaced by a Bethe-Salpeter equation in the electron-hole channel, determining the full two-particle vertex
+The Dyson equation is replaced by a Bethe-Salpeter equation in the electron-hole channel, which determines the full two-particle vertex.